 You’ll need a food processor, blender, or food processor for this.
 You won’t be able to get the ingredients chopped finely enough by hand.
 Of course, if you don’t mind a slightly chunkier version, it will still taste delicious and be more like a salsa.

 Use the leaves of the cilantro, removing the thicker stems.
-I use lemon because I have a tree right outside my backdoor, but you could certainly use lime as well.

 5 Easy Steps to Transform Your Pantry!

 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

 Simply drop all of the ingredients into the bowl of a food processor or blender and blend until pureed.
 It’s that simple!